 Another trend in PVC deck boards is hand-scraped finishes.
 This finish has been very popular for years for interior floors.
 It mimics the look of antique or reclaimed wood.
 Customers also love it because they don’t have to fret over every gouge made by the kids or every scratch from the dog’s nails.
 Your flooring is already distressed, so you don’t have to be.
 Having said that, these floors have superior durability and stand up impressively to scratches, stains and splits with very little maintenance from you.

-When most people think about synthetic products, they often envision a cookie-cutter kind of product.
+When most people think about synthetic or composite decking products, they often envision a cookie-cutter kind of product.
 One of the notable features of this new generation of PVC products is that their texture lines and color variations make each board unique.
 In the same way that no two natural wood boards are exactly alike, this flooring has variation that makes it look “real.”
 This really increases the difficulty in differentiating real from synthetic at a distance.

 Both AZEK’s Vintage Collection and TimberTech’s Earthwood Evolutions Legacy will coordinate with dark, slender profile metal railings.
 Homeowners that want to match their flooring and their railings can coordinate, but contrasting aluminum railings are still a neutral, easy-to-see-through option.